Potato Apple Bread Recipe

 - Total time: 45 minutes

-- Flour(s) used: plain Flour
+- Flour(s) used: Plain Flour

 - Put the apples, sugar and water into a saucepan, cover and cook over a medium heat for 5 minutes or so until they are just starting to break down.
 You want the apples to mostly keep their shape - you don’t want a puree.
 Remove from the heat and set aside to cool.